-The NVIT Investor Destinations Moderately Conservative Fund ("Moderately Conservative Fund" or the "Fund") seeks a high level of total return consistent with a moderately conservative level of risk.
+The NVIT Investor Destinations Moderately Aggressive Fund ("Moderately Aggressive Fund" or the "Fund") seeks growth of capital, but also seeks income consistent with a moderately aggressive level of risk as compared to other Investor Destinations Funds.

 Fees and Expenses

 This table describes the fees and expenses you may pay when buying and holding shares of the Fund.
 Sales charges and other expenses that may be imposed by variable insurance contracts are not included.
 See the variable insurance contract prospectus.